8 Benefits Of Dates During Pregnancy And How They Ease Labor

 • Date parfait: Mix dates and all your favorite fruits to make a yummy parfait.

-There are numerous varieties of dates such as red, black, soft, dry, and more, sold worldwide.
+There are numerous varieties of dates such as red, black, soft, and dry sold worldwide and they contain several essential nutrients, making them one of the best fruits to eat during pregnancy.
 Soft dates are very sweet and are rich in moisture.
 Semi-dry dates are less sweet and chewier.
 Dry dates are usually used in baking and usually not eaten raw.
-Dry, soft, or any other texture, dates make healthy and delicious snacks.
+Dry, soft, or in any other texture, dates make healthy and delicious snacks.
+You may garnish smoothies, milkshakes, and desserts using these naturally sweet dry fruits in pregnancy.

 Healthy And Delicious Date Recipes

-Incorporate the goodness and taste of dates to your pregnancy diet with these nutritious and delicious date recipes.
+Incorporate the goodness and taste of dates into your pregnancy diet with these nutritious and delicious date recipes.

 1. Coconut And Dates Balls